CMU-CREATE-Lab/automate-plume-viz/README.md

 ```sh
 chmod 777 automate-plume-viz
 ```
-Go to the [CoCalc project](https://cocalc.createlab.org:8443/projects/9ab71616-fcde-4524-bf8f-7953c669ebbb/files/air-src/automate-plume-viz/).
+**Please do not edit the code on CoCalc if you want to use the code for your own project (see the next section).** For co-workers on this project, go to the [CoCalc project](https://cocalc.createlab.org:8443/projects/9ab71616-fcde-4524-bf8f-7953c669ebbb/files/air-src/automate-plume-viz/).
 You will see a list of files.
 The main script of this project is "automate_plume_viz.py" and you need to run it using the [terminal in the CoCalc system](https://cocalc.createlab.org:8443/projects/9ab71616-fcde-4524-bf8f-7953c669ebbb/files/air-src/automate-plume-viz/terminal.term?session=default).
 You can SSH to the hal21 server and use the Vim editor to write code.
 Or, another way is to go to the [CoCalc page that has the code](https://cocalc.createlab.org:8443/projects/9ab71616-fcde-4524-bf8f-7953c669ebbb/files/air-src/automate-plume-viz/automate_plume_viz.py?session=default), and edit the code using the CoCalc interface.

 To begin the pipeline, run the following command to generate the EarthTime layers.
 This will create several files in the "data/" folder.
 You will need to open the "earth_time_layer.csv" file and copy the rows to the "[DAVOS2019 EarthTime Waypoints and CSV Layers](https://docs.google.com/spreadsheets/d/1zbXFtyevXqfZolxVPNhojZn7y_zxofbe_4UxYmdXp8k/edit#gid=870361385)" Google document.
 Ask Randy Sargent or Paul Dille for the permission to edit this file, and make sure you understand what each column means.
 ```sh